mayank3aj3769/Machine-Learning-Projects/README.md

 # Academic projects covering various ML algorithms.

-Projects are meant only for academic reference.Please check the paths carefully before running the notebooks.
+Projects are meant only for academic reference and in compliance with the graduate honors code.Please check the paths carefully before running the notebooks.

 1- Logistics Regression implementation for message classification using NumPy.
    * Spam vs Ham text messages on UCI dataset